bsdimp/freebsd-git-docs/vendor.md

 % git tag -a vendor/NetBSD/mtree/20201211
 ```

 Note: I used git commit -a here because I was sure I knew what I was doing and I'd run the `git diff` and `git status` commands to make sure nothing weird was present.
 Normally I only recommend using that when you're an expert and have checked what's going on to be sure.
+Also I used `-m` to illustrate, but you should compose a proper message in an editor.

 It's also important to create an annotated tag, otherwise the push will be rejected.